 family, and assures them he was sent by Abraham.
 Rebekah's family grants

 their daughter to the servant, and with no delay, they set out at once

-anxiously waiting his return.
+anxiously awaiting his return.
 Thus, he wasted no time.

 Scripture points out Isaac found much comfort in his new wife.